ryansukale/bootcamp/README.md

 Is Notepad++ your favorite editor?

-Then you need join the basecamp.
+Then you need to join the basecamp.

 Bundled Frameworks.
 ------------------